FirelyTeam/firely-docs/vonk/features/prevalidation.rst

 If you leave the list of AllowedProfiles empty, any resource will be allowed (provided it passes the validations set in Parsing and Level).

-When you add canonical urls of StructureDefinitions to this list, Vonk will:
+When you add canonical urls of StructureDefinitions to this list, Firely Server will:

 * check whether the incoming resource has any of these profiles listed in its meta.profile element
 * validate the resource against the profiles listed in its meta.profile element.

-So in the example above, Vonk will only allow resources that conform to either the DAF Patient profile or the DAF AllergyIntolerance profile.
+So in the example above, Firely Server will only allow resources that conform to either the DAF Patient profile or the DAF AllergyIntolerance profile.

 Note that the resource has to declare conformance to the profile in its ``meta.profile`` element.
-Vonk will *not* try to validate a resource against all the ``Validation.AllowedProfiles`` to see whether the resource conforms to any of them, only those that the resource claims conformance to.
+Firely Server will *not* try to validate a resource against all the ``Validation.AllowedProfiles`` to see whether the resource conforms to any of them, only those that the resource claims conformance to.

 Upgrading from < 2.0
 --------------------